-To be offered admission to Athabasca University for the purpose of studying in the Doctorate of Education in Distance Education program (EdD), an applicant must meet the application requirements listed below.
+To be offered admission to Athabasca University for the purpose of studying in the Doctor of Education in Distance Education program (EdD), an applicant must meet the application requirements listed below.

-Applications to the EdD program will be reviewed by an Admissions Committee that will make recommendations regarding offers of admission to the Centre for Distance Education (CDE) Chair.
-The Admissions Committee will consist of no fewer than three CDE faculty members.
+Applications to the EdD program will be reviewed by an Admissions Committee that will make recommendations regarding offers of admission to the EdD Program Director.
+The Admissions Committee will consist of no fewer than three Distance Education faculty members.

 Selection will be based on the applicant's previous academic record, research track record, and perceived ability to participate in scholarly studies and conduct research independently at a distance.
 A telephone interview may be required to complete the selection process.

-Offers of admission will be made by the CDE Program Director.
+Offers of admission will be made by the EdD Program Director.

 The applicant will formally accept the offer of admission and pay the first program fee installment to indicate their commitment to join the cohort of students for that year.